 For example, the administration of polyvalent mechanical bacterial lysate (Ismigen), that is, products based on surface bacterial antigens.

-The structure of which is not denatured by the use of chemicals, but is obtained by simple mechanical crushing of pathogens, can lead to a more specific antibody response to the surface structure of pathogenic bacteria.
+The structure, which is not denatured by the use of chemicals, but is obtained by simple mechanical crushing of pathogens, can lead to a more specific antibody response to the surface structure of pathogenic bacteria.

-For this reason, the efficacy of bacterial immunostimulants must not only be evaluated but also compared.
+For this reason, the efficacy of bacterial immunostimulants must be evaluated and compared.

 Mechanism of action of the Ismigen

-Bacterial lysates have recently gained new interest and their use has gained progressively greater consensus in medical practice.
+Bacterial lysates have recently gained new interest, and their use has achieved progressively greater consensus in medical practice.

-The Polyvalent Mechanical Bacterial Lysate is a bacterial lysate made from a wide range of pathogenic bacteria, including all the most common upper and lower respiratory tract pathogens obtained by mechanical lysis.
+The Polyvalent Mechanical Bacterial Lysate is a bacterial lysate made from many pathogenic bacteria, including all the most common upper and lower respiratory tract pathogens obtained by mechanical lysis.

-The mechanical method is particularly effective since it achieves a lysis of 80-100% of the bacteria.
+The mechanical method is particularly effective since it achieves 80-100% of the bacteria lysis.

-What is even more interesting, compared to other lysis methods, such as alkaline lysis that produces fragmentation significant enough to cause loss of immunogenicity, mechanical lysis does not alter the structure of antigens: this guarantees excellent preparation. antigenic properties.
+What is even more interesting, compared to other lysis methods, such as alkaline lysis that produce fragmentation significant enough to cause loss of immunogenicity, mechanical lysis does not alter the structure of antigens: this guarantees excellent preparation—antigenic properties.

 According to the extensive and well-established literature, treatment with polyvalent mechanical bacterial lysate appears to produce several beneficial effects, including a significant increase in antibody titer even after a single course of treatment, in terms of IgM, IgG, and IgA.